-MTA Bridges and Tunnels settled a new 30-month contract with DC 37 Local 1931, representing 339 maintenance employees covering the period from January 15, 2018 to July 14, 2020.
-The agreement was approved by the MTA Board on May 22, 2019.
+MTA Bridges and Tunnels' most recent contract with DC 37 Local 1931, representing 322 maintenance employees, expired on July 14, 2020.

 The effective term of the Interest Arbitration Award issued July 17, 2014 for the Bridge and Tunnel Officers Benevolent Association ("BTOBA") representing 397 officers expired on May 17, 2012.
 Since then, management and the union have been engaged in diligent and deliberate negotiations, compounded by, among other things, the advent of Open Road Tolling, which essentially eliminated many of the duties and responsibilities of Bridge and Tunnel Officers - most notably, duties related to fare collection and protection, leaving law enforcement duties as their primary remaining function.